Skip to main content

 Managing Estrogen with Aromatase Inhibitors

 A final piece of the puzzle involves managing the conversion of testosterone to estrogen.
-While some estrogen is necessary for male health, excessive levels can contribute to and further suppress the HPG axis.
+While some estrogen is necessary for male health, excessive levels can contribute to side effects and further suppress the HPG axis.

 Anastrozole is an aromatase inhibitor (AI).
 It works by blocking the action of the aromatase enzyme, thereby reducing the amount of testosterone that gets converted into estradiol.
 In the context of TRT, an AI is typically used for two main reasons: